 Class Afloat hires some of the best tall ship professional mariner crew in the world.
 Our crew is hired for their dedication to the life changing development that sail training can bring to young people and are committed to the values of the Class Afloat programme.
-The unique Gulden Leeuw sail training programme presents world class learning and personal development opportunities for our students and our professional mariner crew.preparation), social areas, dormitory, washroom and shower facilities.
+The unique Gulden Leeuw sail training programme presents world class learning and personal development opportunities for our students and our professional mariner crew and includes preparation, social areas, dormitory, washroom and shower facilities.

 The Class Afloat professional mariner crew works under the direction of our two Gulden Leeuw Captains, Robert Postuma and Arjen Töller, both owners and operators of the Gulden Leeuw.
 Both Captains have dedicated their entire professional lives to tall ship sailing and sail training.
 The Captains were involved in every stage of rebuilding the Gulden Leeuw in 2010 and know the location and purpose of every nut and bolt on the ship.